 For hawks and owls: Four lights mounted at least 10-14 feet in the air on a single post are required.
-Each light should face a different direction; North, South, East and West.
-Hawks and owls often attack from low tree limbs so 10-14 feet will put the lights at eye level.
+Each light should face a different direction; North, South, East, and West.
+Hawks and owls often attack from low tree limbs, so 10-14 feet will put the lights at eye level.
 If lights are located on a hill, adjust Nite Guards lower.
-If lights are in a valley adjust lights higher.
-This is critical as the raptors may come in from above or below the lights in these areas.
+If lights are in a valley, adjust lights higher.
+This is critical, as the raptors may come in from above or below the lights in these areas.

-You could also use a perimeter type placement against deer, placing lights 100 feet apart and approx. 4 feet high.
+For deer: Place four Nite Guard lights on a single stake 4 feet high, each light facing a different direction.
+Moving the Nite Guard lights and stake every 7 days is absolutely critical, as it breaks the pattern that deer may get used to.
+You do not have to move them far; 20 or 30 feet is fine, more is better.
+If you do not move the post with the lights around, the deer will begin to "pattern" them in the exact position night after night, thus losing fear of the flash.
+NOTE: Deer are perhaps the most destructive nocturnal animal in modern times; they are also the most intelligent.
+Deer are very hard to deter from an area and, with the exception of the Nite Guard, will ignore most attempts to stop them from getting at the food that they want.
+The also act differently than a predator-type animal, so we need to approach the placement of the lights differently.
+You could also use a perimeter type placement against deer, placing lights 100 feet apart and approximately 4 feet high.
 Again, you will need to move the lights around every 3-10 days to break the pattern.
-Suggestion: Use the Nite Guard in conjunction with some of the other "weapons" they may already have in their "arsenal" against deer.
-Most people with deer problems are very well away of the deer's intelligence and know that they get used to things easily.
-Use the Nite Guard lights along with some type of "repellant spray".
+Some people use the Nite Guard in conjunction with some of the other "weapons" that they may already have in their "arsenal" against deer.
+Most people with deer problems are very well aware of the deer's intelligence, and know that they get used to things easily.
+Use the Nite Guard lights along with some type of "repellant spray."
 The deer then will not only "see" the predator (the flash of the light), but they will also "smell" the predator.
 This can be a very powerful deterrent for those deer that seem impossible to repel.